 Hopefully this covers most of the info.
 Additional information - it must run on my IXwebHosting site - I currently have the site name [url removed, login to view] site name forwarded to my current working site at [url removed, login to view] and the site would have to be built and operate under the ip address until fully tested and operational and then i would remove the url redirect.
 If someone has been gifted with success on StoreFront's crappy software and can easily fix the several hunder problem areas, that might be a viable option as long as StoreFront never gets anymore of my money.

-Points of no compromise - I will not sell items in packaged sets at group prices - such as 10 pieces for $[url removed, login to view] instead of $[url removed, login to view] each.
+Points of no compromise - I will not sell items in packaged sets at group prices - such as 10 pieces for $14.95 instead of $1.49 each.
 I want customers to be able to buy 37 pieces if they want to and they should get the price per piece for 20-100 pieces x 37.
 I will not let some users subsidize the shipping cost of others - shipping should be based on each customer's actual shipping costs or very close to it.
 I am interested in hearing what thoughts the experts might have.